Ashen-Wastes-Studios/Wasteland-Engine/README.md

 to download the latest version of premake use this link https://github.com/premake/premake-core/tree/master

-Note: all assets most be located where the assets folder is and the projects are buildable in Visual Studio Code
+Note: all assets most be located where the assets folder is and the projects are buildable in Visual Studio Code which is the recommended IDE to run the engine in

 Note: the Python paths are hardcoded for the setup so you might have to change some stuff before having it buildable